 This is new purchasers, not visitors.

-That difference is crucial to understand.
-This means you can adjust your conversion targets in your SSC campaigns based solely on whether a person (tracked, of course) has converted within the past 540 days.
+That difference is important to understand.
+This means you can adjust your conversion targets in your PMax campaigns based solely on whether a person (tracked, of course) has converted within the past 540 days.

 2) Inflated (made-up) Conversion Values Reported